lucianoayres/cypher/README.md

 ### 🛠️ How to Use

-Follow these steps to use Cypher for code summarization and architecture insight:
+Cypher smartly summarizes your code, providing a concise output for further use with any LLM of your choice.

-#### 1. Provide Your Source Code or Snippet
+#### 1. Select Your Source Code

-Choose the specific source code or code snippet you want Cypher to summarize.
-Cypher will analyze the code to provide a concise overview tailored to your needs.
+Choose the code or snippet you’d like summarized.
+Cypher will analyze it and generate an efficient overview.

 #### 2. Clone the Cypher Repository

+Clone the Cypher repository:

 ```bash
 git clone https://github.com/lucianoayres/cypher.git
 cd cypher
 ```

-#### 3. Prepare the Modelfile with Ollama
+#### 3. Set Up the Cypher Modelfile

-Make sure [Ollama](https://github.com/ollama/ollama) is installed.

-Create the Cypher model:
+Ensure [Ollama](https://github.com/ollama/ollama) is installed, then create the Cypher model:

 ```bash
 ollama create cypher -f ./modelfiles/Cypher1.0